Top 20 Fastest Growing Cities in Texas

 From this data set, we excluded movers who moved from within their current county, and only looked at movers who moved from outside Texas or from another county within Texas.
 In addition to the top 20 fastest growing cities in Texas featured-list that is based off the first interactive infographic chart above, we included two additional infographics that gave more insight into mover data in Texas.

-d, we excluded movers who moved from within their current county in our top 20 list.
+As stated, we excluded movers who moved from within their current county in our top 20 list.
 The second infographic chart focuses only on people who moved to Texas from outside the state, and the third chart focuses on everyone who moved from within Texas, including those who moved within their current home county, and those who moved from outside the state (or country).